Autism: Start Here

 Kids Booklet on Autism for Siblings and Peers

-Written for children to help them answer questions their friends might have and deal with emotions having a sibling with autism bring about.
+This booklet is written for children to help them answer questions their friends might have and deal with emotions having a sibling with autism bring about.
 Includes notes for parents and teachers.
 Includes puzzles and activities to help kids learn how to spread awareness.
-The new edition is illustrated by a sibling who is inspired by her sister who has autism

 Transition/Adult Information and Resources